If you have a valid PEI Health Card, you do not have to pay for medically necessary hospital services in Prince Edward

 Patients can arrange for telephone and television service while in the hospital.
-You can ask staff for more information on how to access these services.
+Ask staff for more information on how to access these services.

 Will I be able to continue my religious practice while in hospital?

 Hospital chaplains provide spiritual and religious care to patients, families and staff.
-When you are admitted to the hospital, you will be invited to register a church name and affiliation so that you receive appropriate spiritual care.
+When you are admitted to the hospital, you will be invited to register a religion so that you receive appropriate spiritual care.
 Hospitals also partner with community-based spiritual care leaders for support after hours.

 What will happen when I go home from hospital?

 Once you have been discharged from the hospital, you should arrange to leave by 11:00 a.m.
 Ask your health care provider about instructions for follow-up care and medication.